What Does a Biostatistician Do?

 - Building and maintaining effective customer relationships, driving statistical discussions, providing support, and/or guidance for statistical activities

-- Managing scope of work and budget, and providing revenue and resource forecasts for single studies
+- Managing the scope of work and budget, and providing revenue and resource forecasts for single studies

 - Training and mentoring junior staff.
 Supporting colleagues and providing motivation as needed